tokenized/tokenized-sdk-example-react/README.md

 object describes a selection of relevant quantities for the particular asset:

 - `balance`: Quantity of the asset held in this vault
+- `available`: Quantity of balance available to use in transfers
 - `reserved`: Quantity of balance reserved for pending transactions
 - `authorizedQuantity`: Total quantity of asset in existence
 - `unitValue`: The value of one “unit” of the asset